superlinked/VectorHub/docs/use_cases/scaling_rag_for_production.md

 ## The basics of RAG

-Let’s review the most basic RAG workflow:
+The most basic RAG workflow looks like this:

 1. Submit a text query to an embedding model, which converts it into a semantically meaningful vector embedding.
 2. Send the resulting query vector embedding to your document embeddings storage location - typically a [vector database](https://hub.superlinked.com/32-key-access-patterns#Ea74G).